Billing/Methods of Payment

 Boston, MA 02241-6362

-Students may elect to pay tuition under our Deferred Payment Option.
-Under this option the following applies:
+Students registering prior to May 28, 2016 may elect to pay tuition under our Deferred Payment Option.
+Under this option, the following applies:

-- Students who register after May 2, 2013, but on or before May 29, 2013, should pay one-half tuition plus applicable fees at the time of registration.
-The balance should be paid in full on or before May 29, 2013.
-Students will not be billed for balance due; instead they will be advised in person of the balance due if registering at the Student Administrative Services Center (SASC).
+- Students who register after April 30, 2016, but on or before May 28, 2016, should pay one-half tuition plus applicable fees at the time of registration.
+The balance should be paid in full on or before May 28, 2016.
+Students will not be billed for balance due; instead, they will be advised in person of the balance due if registering at the Student Administrative Services Center (SASC).

 If the terms of the deferred payment option outlined above are not met, a default charge of 1.5% per month may be assessed on the unpaid balance until it is paid in full.

-Students registering after May 29, 2013 have the option of paying in full or paying one-half tuition plus applicable fees at the time of registration.
+Students registering after May 28, 2016, have the option of paying in full or paying one-half tuition plus applicable fees at the time of registration.
 If you choose the one-half tuition plus fees option, please refer to the current billing schedule to determine when the remainder will be due.
-You can find the current student billing schedule on the Bursar Website, www.hartford.edu/bursar, under the Payment Information link.
+You can find the current student billing schedule on the University of Hartford bursar’s website, www.hartford.edu/bursar, under the Payment Information link.

 Course Cancellation/Checking the Status of a Course

 All courses are subject to cancellation due to insufficient enrollment.
-In case of cancellation, the Hartt Summerterm office will attempt to contact all registered students by e-mail or phone.
-Courses may be canceled approximately two weeks before the course is scheduled to begin.
-Participants are encouraged to register early in order to facilitate appropriate planning.
-Participants may check the status of the course by calling the Registrar’s office at 860.768.4594 or the Hartt Summerterm office at 860.768.4479.
-Please be prepared with the five-digit course reference number (CRN) located next to the course description when calling to check on the status of a course.
+In case of cancellation, the Hartt Summerterm office will attempt to contact all registered students by email or phone.
+Courses may be canceled up until two weeks before the course is scheduled to begin.

 Refund and Withdrawal Policy

-Participants enrolled in courses that are cancelled are entitled to a full credit on tuition and fees.
-Participants who select to withdraw from a course after it has begun will not be entitled to a full credit on tuition.
-Participants who wish to withdraw should contact Dr. Hansen in the Hartt Summerterm office, 860.768.4128.
-The registration fee is nonrefundable except in the case of course cancellation.
+Participants enrolled in courses that are cancelled are entitled to a full credit on tuition.
+The technology fee is refundable but not the registration fee.
+Participants who elect to withdraw from a course after it has begun will not be entitled to a full credit on tuition.
+Participants who wish to withdraw should contact the Hartt Summerterm office at 860.768.4479.

-Parking is free on campus for all daytime commuters with a Parking Pass obtained at Monday morning orientations.
-Participants who are staying in the dormitories and wish to park on campus overnight must register with the Summerterm Housing office upon check-in.
+Parking is free on campus for all daytime commuters with a parking pass obtained at Monday morning Summerterm orientations.
+Participants who are staying in the dormitories and wish to park on campus overnight must register with the Summerterm housing office upon check-in.
 There may be a charge for overnight parking.
 Prices are subject to change.
 Please bring the following information with your Summerterm parking form to register your vehicle: license plate number, vehicle make, model, and year.